machdyne/half10/README.md

 It currently contains a 4x compute-bay for the [Klinge](https://github.com/machdyne/klinge) FPGA computer, allowing up to 8 computers in a 10" 1U rack space.

+There is are also parts for printing a stand-alone Half10 2U rack.

 ## License

 The contents of this repo are released under the [Lone Dynamics Open License](LICENSE.md).